-Latent: Effects that can either be triggered when a certain condition is met, or Invoked by the character on which the Latent Effect is placed.
-Latent Enhancements last until End of Period or until Triggered or Invoked.
+Latent: Effects that can either be triggered when a certain condition is met, or invoked by the character on which the Latent Effect is placed.

 Lay-Off: A call and response initiated by Staff to end the game.

 Lay-On: A call and response both starting the game, and resuming the game after a Hold has been called.
 The person who called a Hold is responsible for calling Lay-On after the Hold is resolved.